Lindsey Shockley: Early life

 Shockley was born in Cincinnati, Ohio and grew up in Chapel Hill, North Carolina, the daughter of Linda and William Shockley.
 She helped found her high school's improv comedy team East Chapel Hill High's "Randomax".

 In 2003, Shockley graduated summa cum laude from the University of Pennsylvania with a BA in Communications.
 In 2007, Shockley earned an MFA from University of Southern California's School of Cinematic Arts in Film Production.
 While at USC, her short film she wrote and directed, The Truth About Faces, garnered attention for being shot entirely in one continuous take.
 Once moving to Los Angeles, Shockley took classes and studied improv comedy at the Upright Citizens Brigade and performed at the Improv Comedy Lab with her improv team, "The Cabinet".

 Career

 In 2010, Shockley began her TV writing career on NBC's Perfect Couples.
 She went on to write for ABC's Work It, Fox's Ben and Kate, HBO's Hello Ladies, ABC's Trophy Wife, and USA's Benched.
 In 2014, she began writing on ABC's Blackish where she currently serves as an Executive Producer on the show's sixth season.

-In 2014, Shockley inked her first overall deal with ABC Studios to develop new projects and serve as a writer/producer on Blackish.
+In 2014, Shockley signed her first overall deal with ABC Studios to develop new projects and serve as a writer/producer on Blackish.
 The deal stemmed from her work on ABC Studios' shows Hello Ladies, Trophy Wife, and Benched.